 Ice Fishing In Alberta

 Ice fishing is a blast!
-Getting out into the nature, drilling holes in the ice, drinking the beer – how could you not like those things?
-You need to do it right, though.
+Getting out into the nature, drilling holes in the ice, drinking beer, listening to music – how could you not like those things?
+You need to do it properly, though.
 I’ve done it both the right way and the wrong way.
-The wrong way is very cold and miserable, but we’ll get to that.
+The wrong way is very cold, miserable, and not something I recommend.
 This guide will explain everything you need to know about ice fishing in Alberta so you can set yourself up for success before heading out.
 Our winters can be long and cold; might as well make the best of it?
 I hope this information is helpful for not only Albertans but anyone in general who might have an interest in ice fishing and are visiting our province.